 The band are now part-time since reforming with all five original members in 2007.
 They still play large rooms and sell 1000’s of t-shirts.
-Having worked promotions and publicity for Wolverhampton Civic Hall for 14 years, Jonn has recently joined MAS Records as a mentor and MAS Lab as an advocate for peace but not necessarily quiet.
+Having worked promotions and publicity for Wolverhampton Civic Hall for 14 years, Jonn joined Kidderminster College as a mentor/lecturer in Music Performance and MAS Lab as an advocate for peace but not necessarily quiet.

 Todd is a Human Rights Activist, passionate about the welfare of those denied justice.
 He is a Mentor to both children and adults, training them in Public Speaking and Debating to improve their communication and social skills.
 He is also a Facilitator, Organiser for numerous events, and currently a Volunteer Project Manager at Inspire You Charity.
 Todd is a full-time University Student supporting JJ Vibez (music group from the Kadoma School for the Blind, Zimbabwe); and being Dad is what he loves most

 Leslie Fairclough is a focused motivator, care provider and public speaker, always willing to go those extra miles to make measurable positive differences.
 Before the age of 18 he had an accolade littered background in multitude of sports.
 Whilst preparing for competition on the World Sport Karate stage, he was significantly influenced by being trained in performance-based NLP, in the very early days of its introduction to the UK.